-Thanks to David and Ben for bringing back the shine to our front gates.
+Thanks to David, Ben and Jon for bringing back the shine to our gates.
 These dedicated neighbors used a little elbow grease and cleaned off the accumulated lichen, moss and dirt.
 They used mild detergent and water scrubbing with soft brushes and sponge.
+They even had to haul 27 gallons of water to tackle the back gate.
 Such an act of dedication and kindness is another example of caring Somersby Park residents.

 As part of planned community improvement projects, several members of the Common Area Committee took advantage of the recent warm weather to assemble a second picnic table for community gatherings and picnics at the ponds.
 These tables are hefty and durable and should serve the community for many years to come.
 As warmer spring weather arrives, residents and guests will be ready to try these out.